Tuition in Can$ plus 5% GST for Canadian residents

 In this intensive lab course the student will learn the use of gem testing equipment necessary to identify natural, imitation and synthetic gemstones and their treatments.
 In 10 lab assignments students will identify between 50 and 60 gemstones including synthetic stones.

-Fee: $ 995 includes textbook “Gem Identification Made Easy” and binder with study materials; includes $ 200 exam fee.
+Fee: $ 1,495 includes textbook “Gem Identification Made Easy” and binder with study materials; includes $ 300 exam fee for written and practical exam.

 NOTE: Students can complete the written and practical exam during last day of the workshop.